 Throughout the 2016-2017 academic year, 180 volunteers from Muskegon, Ottawa, and Newaygo counties worked together to develop goals for your community college.
 The priorities and goals developed through the strategic planning process were shared with the campus and community for feedback at a series of forums and an online survey.
 The efforts resulted in a five-year plan that’s focused on student success.
 Read Successful Students, Successful Communities: Muskegon Community College 2017-2022 Strategic Plan.

 Each year, Muskegon Community College hosts a Community Summit to discuss the how to best meet student and community needs.
-Please join MCC President, Dr. Dale Nesbary, and other members of the Implementation Advisory Team 4-5:15pm on Thursday, November 5 to get progress updates on institutional goals.
-More importantly, we will seek community input current issues crucial to meeting student and community needs.
-All community members are invited to join via Zoom to participate in these important conversations.
-In the meantime, this document outlines the Community Summit agenda and provides a summary of our 2019-20 accomplishments and 2020-21 initiatives.
+On November 5, 2020, students, community members, and employees providing input current issues related to meeting evolving student and community needs.
+If you were not able to join MCC President, Dr. Dale Nesbary, and other members of the Implementation Advisory Team for these discussions, you can review this document which provides a summary of our 2019-20 accomplishments and 2020-21 initiatives.

 See our progress

 The 2018-19 Community Report outlines accomplishments during the second year of implementation of our five-year strategic plan.
 See progress for each of our 25 goals and 100+ measurable objectives.
 The 2019-20 Community Report will be published by February 2021.